The ‘Greatest Rock ‘n’ Roll Band of All Time’ that Wasn’t — and Why

 Product consistency & availability: The Kinks suffered from two basic “operations” problems.
 They were often rushed in and out of the studio, and the band often complained that the production quality of its singles was far short of its expectations.
 You can hear this, particularly in the mid-1960s albums.
 Kinda Kinks, the band’s second album, was rushed out of the studio in two weeks.
 (As Ray Davies later said, “a bit more care should have been taken with it… It had better songs on it than the first album, but it wasn’t executed in the right way.
 It was just far too rushed.”)
 In 1967, with the release of Something Else by the Kinks, the label rushed out the single “Autumn Almanac” to try to boost flagging sales.
 It would be the band’s last top 10 single for the next several years.
 The band also suffered distribution problems.
 With a series of bad label deals, their back catalog has often not been available.
 Pye Records – their mid-1960s label – kept few of The Kinks’ original masters, opting to rerecord other artists over their session tapes.
 When Van Halen hit it big with “You Really Got Me,” The Kinks Greatest Hits was hard to find.
 One of their most highly regarded albums, 1969’s Arthur (Or the Decline and Fall of the British Empire), still isn’t available for download on iTunes or Amazon in the US.

-What lessons do these issues hold for marketers?
+What lessons do these market development issues hold for marketers?

 Second, operational excellence plays a crucial role in establishing and maintaining a brand’s reputation and its commercial success.
 When Pye Records rushed out Kinda Kinks, I’m sure it had very good intentions of capitalizing on a strong run of hits.
 But when the quality of the recording did not hold up, it undermined the band’s long-term legacy.
 If you compare contemporary recordings by The Beatles, like Help, with Kinda Kinks, there’s simply no comparison.